 Evolution Engine: The process of meiosis 1 and 2 is a driving force behind evolution, continuously generating genetic diversity in populations.

-1. What is the main purpose of meiosis?
+1. What are the stages of meiosis?

-8. How does meiosis differ from mitosis?
+10. How is meiosis different from mitosis?